 Connecting your cloud storage with the Files app

-You can send documents from other apps or locations into GoodNotes, for example, an attachment to an email.
-To do that, open or select the document in the other app and tap on the share button.
-Then, select "GoodNotes" from the list of apps.
-GoodNotes should open automatically and you can choose where you want to add the new document to.
+You can send files from other apps, for example an email attachment, to GoodNotes.
+To do that, open or select the file in the other app and tap the Share icon (or a similar function).
+Next, select either "Copy to GoodNotes" at the top row of apps, or "Open in GoodNotes" in the list of apps.
+GoodNotes should then open automatically and ask how you want the file imported.

 The following options are available:

 - Import the file as a completely new document (available when you don't have any document visible in GoodNotes)

 - Add the file before/after the page being viewed in GoodNotes

 - Append the file to the document being viewed in GoodNotes.
 Choose the "Last Page" option as pictured below.

 Drag & Drop is a very convenient way to add documents and other files, like images, to GoodNotes.
 If you don't know how Drag & Drop works, start off reading this article.
 Drag & Drop can be a really powerful way to organize and work with your documents in GoodNotes.
 We have some tips and tricks on how to do this:

 Import a folder of files from the Files app

 1. Please compress that folder into a .zip file.